 Water management and diversion—trenches and stormwater grates

 Water management is one of the most important elements of a city’s hardscape-prominent construction.
 Cities are covered in water-impervious surfaces.
-Where natural landscapes usually experience 10% runoff, urban landscapes must manage 55% run-off.
+Where natural landscapes usually experience 10% runoff, urban landscapes must manage 55% runoff.
 Municipalities must actively manage storm water to prevent flooding through the concrete heart of the city.

-Further, the city’s run-off does not infiltrate deep into the soil to replenish the groundwater.
+Further, the city’s runoff does not infiltrate deep into the soil to replenish the groundwater.
 It is often polluted after washing over buildings, roads, and sidewalks.
 It enters the sewer system filled with debris, pesticides, insecticides, and particulate.
 Often, this water is diverted to sewage treatment or emptied into natural waterways.

 The capillaries of this water management system are carved and contained by hardscape.
 From the tops of buildings, eves and downspouts collect water and bring it to grade.
 On the surface, small trenches collect and direct water to larger sewer systems, like streams feeding a river.
 Each trench grate and sewer grate makes the hardscape more water-permeable.
 The placement of these items determines how water moves through the city.
 As cities invite nature back, it’s important to consider how these artificial waterways affect the water table and water cycle.

 One sustainable strategy is to install bioswales, or rain-gardens, which collect water into living areas.
 Plants and strata of soil and gravel beneath them do the work of filtration, recharging the groundwater.
-These bioswales are often fed by trenches which once would have drained into the sewer system.
+These bioswales are often fed by trenches that once would have drained into the sewer system.
 A change in the organic profile of the city is supported by a change in the position and intention of the hardscape waterways.

-Bioswales are non-pedestrian areas: too many feet walking through them will compact the soil and make it less effective.
-In some environments, the movement of people and traffic remains important.
+Bioswales are best for non-pedestrian areas: too many feet walking through them will compact the soil and make them less effective.
+In some environments, however, the movement of people and traffic remains important.
 In these situations, long stretches of sidewalk can be replaced with a tree grate array.
 It is walkable, but permeable.
 The soil below grade can be dug on angles to help run off drain into tree roots or bioswale.
 This change allows for greater run-off capture while preserving walkability.
 Since a trench offers only a small surface area, these tree grate arrays also offer water capture over greater space.

-Streets are better with trees… and tree grates
+Streets are better with trees—and tree grates

 One of the issues affecting trees and other plants within a city is the stress of the city itself.
 Human stress is lowered among trees, but the same cannot be said for trees in the city scape.
 Some trees are healthy enough when used as lonely sentinels on either side of a boulevard, but some will struggle and fail.
 Light, water, and soil are all challenges in a city.
 Impervious surfaces mean less water in the soil.
 Skyscrapers block the sun and keep trees in shadow for much of the day.
 Soils are not fed by rotting leaves and trees as they would be in a forest.
 On a busy downtown sidewalk, hundreds of footsteps over soil compact it until it is as hard and dense as cement.